 If your chocolate has melted, this doesn't necessarily mean it's spoiled.
 While melted chocolate can be messy, it can usually still be saved.
 Once the chocolate cools, it will usually taste the same, even if it's lost its shape.
 However, frequent exposure to high temperatures can cause the cocoa butter in chocolate to rise to the surface, creating bloom, or a cloudy gray layer on the outside.
 While it's safe to eat bloomed chocolate, it doesn't always have the best flavor.
 This is a superficial flaw that can be corrected by melting and properly tempering the chocolate, as long as there aren't any fillings that will get in the way.
 In addition to blooming, white chocolate can go rancid when exposed to strong light, which will greatly affect the flavor and quality of the chocolate.

 Storing Chocolate in Warm Temperatures

 If you live in an extremely warm area and do not have air conditioning, you may need to keep your chocolate in the refrigerator or freezer to prevent it from melting.
-To freeze the chocolate, place it in an airtight container, and do not remove it from its container until it has been brought up to room temperature, to prevent condensation from forming on the chocolate.
-These water droplets will prevent the chocolate from melting smoothly and might affect the texture of the melted chocolate.
-If you don't want to wait until it's reached room temperature there's nothing wrong with having a nice cold treat!
+To freeze the chocolate, place it in an airtight container, and do not remove it from its container until it has been brought up to room temperature, which will prevent condensation from forming on the chocolate.
+Water droplets will prevent the chocolate from melting smoothly and might affect the texture of the melted chocolate.
+If you don't want to wait until it's reached room temperature, there's nothing wrong with having a nice cold treat!